 0.5cm

-Precision measurement and metrology are crucial for a broad range of research, as they enable the accurate measurement of physical quantities~\cite{Tiesinga2021}, the discovery of new phenomena~\cite{Safronova2018}, the validation of physics theories~\cite{Karr2020}, and the development of new technologies and applications~\cite{Ye2008,Wu2019}.
-Recently, the emerging field of quantum metrology~\cite{PARIS2009,degen2017,pirandola2018} utilizing quantum technologies surpassing the standard quantum limit (SQL) in conventional measurements has been developed, and a measurement precision bounded by the Heisenberg limit (HL) is predicted~\cite{braunstein1994,giovannetti2004}, which indicates an improvement of precision by a factor of $1/\sqrt{N}$ compared with SQL.
-Here $N$ is the number of particles or excitation number of probes.
+Precision measurement and metrology are crucial for a broad range of research, as they enable the accurate measurement of physical quantities~\cite{Tiesinga2021}, the discovery of new phenomena~\cite{Safronova2018}, the validation of physics theories~\cite{Karr2020}, and the development of new technologies~\cite{Ye2008,Wu2019}.
+Quantum metrology~\cite{PARIS2009,degen2017,pirandola2018}, which leverages quantum-mechanical principles, can achieve a measurement precision bounded by the Heisenberg limit (HL)~\cite{braunstein1994,giovannetti2004}, surpassing the standard quantum limit (SQL) in conventional measurements by a factor of $1/\sqrt{N}$, with $N$ being the number of particles or excitation number of probes.
 The quantum enhancement can be achieved by utilizing entanglement as a resource.
-This is usually realized by preparing the probe system into nontrivial quantum states and detecting the system after an interrogation with optimal detection strategies.
-In the past decade, quantum metrology has been applied in gravitational wave detection~\cite{abadie2011, tse2019} and the search for dark matter axions~\cite{du2018search,backes2021}, which rely on high-precision phase measurement and displacement sensing~\cite{penasa2016,gilmore2021,marciniak2022} in multimode interferometry.
+This is usually realized by preparing the probe system into certain entangled states, such as the Greenberger-Horne-Zeilinger-type states~\cite{gao2010experimental,monz2011,Omran2019,song2019}, NOON states~\cite{nagata2007,chen2010,zhang2018}, spin squeezing states~\cite{hosten2016,colombo2022,xu2022metrological}, and other entangled states~\cite{penasa2016,gilmore2021,marciniak2022} in multimode interferometry.
 However, manipulating these exotic quantum states in a large system remains a formidable challenge.